A16

 Condensate drainage failure

-Furnace indicates condensate fault; unit shuts down during operation (condensing models)
+The furnace indicates a condensate fault; the unit shuts down during operation (condensing models).

 Advertisements